M-matrix: Applications

 The primary contributions to M-matrix theory has mainly come from mathematicians and economists.
 M-matrices are used in mathematics to establish bounds on eigenvalues and on the establishment of convergence criteria for iterative methods for the solution of large sparse systems of linear equations.
 M-matrices arise naturally in some discretizations of differential operators, such as the Laplacian, and as such are well-studied in scientific computing.
 M-matrices also occur in the study of solutions to linear complementarity problem.
 Linear complementarity problems arise in linear and quadratic programming, computational mechanics, and in the problem of finding equilibrium point of a bimatrix game.
 Lastly, M-matrices occur in the study of finite Markov chains in the field of probability theory and operations research like queuing theory.
-Meanwhile, economists have studied M-matrices in connection with gross substitutability, stability of a general equilibrium and Leontief's input-output analysis in economic systems.
+Meanwhile, economists have studied M-matrices in connection with gross substitutability, stability of a general equilibrium and Leontief's input–output analysis in economic systems.
 The condition of positivity of all principal minors is also known as the Hawkins–Simon condition in economic literature.
-In engineering, M-matrices also occur in the problems of Lyapunov stability and feedback control in control theory and is related to Hurwitz matrix.
+In engineering, M-matrices also occur in the problems of Lyapunov stability and feedback control in control theory and are related to Hurwitz matrices.
 In computational biology, M-matrices occur in the study of population dynamics.